-CONSTRUCTION OF THE BUILDING AND IMPROVEMENTS.
+6. CONSTRUCTION OF THE BUILDING AND IMPROVEMENTS.
 Landlord agrees, at Landlord's sole cost and expense, to construct the building and site improvements appurtenant thereto on a "turn-key" installation ("Improvements") in accordance with the General Plans and Specifications which shall be attached hereto as Exhibit B and made a part hereof, and the provisions of this section, as hereinafter set forth.
 Landlord shall include concrete bases for Tenant's generators with the turn-key installation.
 Any and all architectural, mechanical and engineering fees specifically related to the scope of work set forth on Exhibit B are to be paid by Landlord as a part of such turn-key construction.
 Landlord shall deliver a Temporary Certificate of Occupancy by April 1, 2009 ("Target Date"), subject to extension due to Force Majeure or Tenant Delay (as defined herein); provided, however, in no event shall a Force Majeure event cause the Target Date to be extended later than May 15, 2009.
 A Tenant Delay, however, may subject the Target Date to extension as set forth herein.
-If Landlord is unable to substantially complete the Improvements on or before the Target Date, such date to be subject to adjustment if here occurs a Tenant Delay or Force Majeure event, Tenant shall be entitled to a credit for Rent in the amount of two days of the initial Base Rent for each day Landlord fails to substantially complete the Improvements after the Target Date.
-If Landlord does not deliver a Temporary Certificate of Occupancy with respect to the Premises on or before September 1, 2009 ("Outside Delivery Date") such date subject to extension due to a Tenant Delay up to sixty (60) days for Force Majeure events, Tenant shall be entitled to a credit toward Rent in an amount equal to \$923.08 per day, for each day after the Outside Delivery Date that Landlord does not deliver a Temporary Certificate of Occupancy with respect to the Premises.
-If Landlord does not deliver a Temporary Certificate of Occupancy with respect to the Premises.
-If Teantlord does generator pads upon which Tenant may install its generators.
+If Landlord is unable to substantially complete the Improvements on or before the Target Date, such date to be subject to adjustment if there occurs a Tenant Delay or Force Majeure event, Tenant shall be entitled to a credit for Rent in the amount of two days of the initial Base Rent for each day Landlord fails to substantially complete the Improvements after the Target Date.
+If Landlord does not deliver a Temporary Certificate of Occupancy with respect to the Premises on or before September I, 2009 ("Outside Delivery Date") such date subject to extension due to a Tenant Delay up to sixty (60) days for Force Majeure events, Tenant shall be entitled to a credit toward Rent in an amount equal to \$923.08 per day, for each day after the Outside Delivery Date that Landlord does not deliver a Temporary Certificate of Occupancy with respect to the Premises.
+If Landlord does not deliver a Temporary Certificate of Occupancy with respect to the Premises on or before December 1, 2009, subject to extension due to Tenant Delay and up to forty five (45) days for Force Majeure events, then Tenant shall be entitled to terminate the Lease by providing written notice to Landlord and Landlord shall immediately return to Tenant any pre-paid Base Rent and Security Deposit and any other amount previously paid by Tenant to Landlord with respect to this Lease.

+Landlord shall allow Tenant to install two (2) generators as a backup power source for the Premises.
+Landlord shall, at its sole cost and as part of its application and permit process for construction of the Building, obtain permits and approvals for construction of generator pads upon which Tenant may install its generators.
 Landlord agrees to coordinate with Tenant's generator contractor and assist Tenant with the permitting necessary for installation of the generators, all such permitting and installation to be at Tenant's sole cost and expense.
 The exact size and location of the generators shall be determined by reasonable agreement of the parties.
 Generator installation as well as maintenance and repair shall be at Tenant's sole cost and expense; provided, however, that Landlord shall at its expense construct concrete bases as appropriate for each generator.
 Tenant will use commercially reasonable efforts to identify the generators as soon as possible so Landlord will know the exact size and requirements for the concrete pads.